vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 32 to 47
 ## CHAPTER V. The three 'Reals' or Tattvas:

-Classification of tattvas or reals' and its use - The Jiva or experiencing subject.
-The nature of the Jiva ( baddhas, muktas and nitras) . dharma bhūtajñāna - the three kinds of pop-septient ibidge (stiddhasattvam; prakriti ; its essential pature and activity - Kala or Time ) Tswara :- His svarüpa and qualities.
+Classification of tattvas or reals' and its use - The Jīva or experiencing subject.
+The nature of the Jīva ( baddhas, muktas and nitras) . dharma bhūtajñāna - the three kinds of pop-septient ibidge (stiddhasattvam; prakr̥ti ; its essential pature and activity - Kala or Time ) Tswara :- His svarüpa and qualities.
 His rūpas or forms ; (11 Para; (2) Vyuhas; (3) Vibhavas; (4) Archā; and (5) Hārda - The nature of the Avatārs - Laksmi; Her status and role.
 Other classifications of the tattvas.
 48 to 71

 ## CHAPTER VI.
 The truth concerning the Supreme Deity: